 Josetxo enjoyed the work immensely; as the rehearsal went on, we could see how the intentions designed in the piece’s first version, which at times resembles a palimpsest of different stages, grew clearer and clearer.
 Qumran for bass saxophone has gained entity, and has become the twin piece of Qumran B for percussion set and electronics.
 Since this piece, dedicated to Josetxo, has come to life in all its power, we are looking forward listening the result of the whole series DK<qumran>.

 As you can see in the pictures, the resources were not spared.
-All these thanks to the work of the great Juanan Ros, of Unai and his partner of Láser AV San Sebastián, of Cristina and the team of the Kursaal theater.
+All these thanks to the work of the great Juanan Ros, Unai and his partner at Láser AV San Sebastián, Cristina and the team of the Kursaal theater.
 All of them made our time in San Sebastián really pleasant.

 The rehearsals before the concert were really interesting as for the expression of ideas and memorable moments.
 One of them was the visit of Félix Ibarrondo to the concert hall, who took the opportunity of giving the last touches to his piece in a rehearsal with Josetxo.